Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Singularity analysis, stable laws, and mixed Poisson distributions

-Such tilted densities occur in many places: in the connection of degree distribution in preferential attachment trees~\cite{James2013,James2015} and Lamberti-type laws~\cite{James2010}; in triangular urn schemes~\cite{Jan2006,Jan2010}, for node-degrees in generalized plane-oriented recursive trees~\cite{KuPa2007}, for some connectivity parameters in random maps~\cite{BFSS2001}, as well as table sizes in the Chinese restaurant process~\cite{Aldous1983,Pitman1995,Pitman2006,KuPa2014}.
-Moreover, many classes of distributions like the beta-distribution, generalized gamma-distribution~\cite{BanderierMarchalWallner2020}, the $F$-distribution, the beta-prime distribution, and distributions with gamma-type moments~\cite{Jan2010} are closed under the tilting operation.
+Such tilted densities occur in many places: in the degree distribution in preferential attachment trees~\cite{James2013,James2015}, in Lamberti-type laws~\cite{James2010}, in triangular urn schemes~\cite{Jan2006,Jan2010}, in node-degrees in plane-oriented recursive trees~\cite{KuPa2007}, and in table sizes in the Chinese restaurant process~\cite{Aldous1983,Pitman1995,Pitman2006,KuPa2014}.
+Note that many classes of distributions like the beta distribution, generalized gamma distribution~\cite{BanderierMarchalWallner2020}, the $F$-distribution, the beta-prime distribution, and distributions with gamma-type moments~\cite{Jan2010} are closed under the tilting operation.

-The operator $\tilt_c$ admits in fact several equivalent definitions, in terms of density, moments, or Laplace transform, as shown by the following lemma (see also~\cite[Remark 2.11]{Jan2010}).
+The following lemma shows that the operator $\tilt_c$ admits in fact several equivalent definitions using the density, the moments, or the Laplace transform (see also~\cite[Remark~2.11]{Jan2010}).

 \begin{lem}[Polynomially tilted density functions and moment shifts] Consider a random variable $X$ with moment sequence $(\mu_s)_{s\ge 0}$ and density $f(x)$ with support $[0,\infty)$.
-Now consider a random variable $X_c$, having a distribution uniquely determined by its moments.
-Then the following properties are equivalent: \begin{enumerate} \item Tilted density: $X_c$ is a random variable with density $f_c(x) = \frac{x^c}{\mu_c}\cdot f(x)$. \item Shifted moments: $X_c$ is a random variable with moments $\E[X_c^s]=\frac{\mu_{s+c}}{\mu_c}$. \item Differentiated moment generating function: $X_c$ is such that
+Now consider a random variable $X_c$ with $c\in\N$, having a distribution uniquely determined by its moments\footnote{See e.g.~Feller~\cite[Chapter VII.3]{Feller1949} for conditions implying that the moments define uniquely the distribution.}.
+Then the following properties are equivalent: \begin{enumerate} \item Tilted density: $X_c$ is a random variable with density $f_c(x) = \frac{x^c}{\mu_c}\cdot f(x)$. \item Shifted moments: $X_c$ is a random variable with moments $\E(X_c^s)=\frac{\mu_{s+c}}{\mu_c}$. \item Differentiated moment generating function: $X_c$ is such that $\E(e^{tX_c})=\frac{1}{\mu_c}\frac{d^c}{dt^c}\E(e^{tX})$. \end{enumerate} \end{lem}